rebelsky/csc207c/_mps/blockchains.md

 Finally we'll create a program, `BlockChainUI`, which allows us to interact with our `BlockChain`.  `BlockChainUI` should contain the `main` method of your program.
 Your program should permit the user to interactively manipulate the blockchain and mine for additional blocks through a text-driven interface.
 The program repeatedly:

-1. Prints out the contents of the blockchain.
-2. Reads in a command from the user.
+1. Reads in a command from the user.
-3. Executes that command, potentially updating the blockchain and reporting back to the user.
+2. Executes that command, potentially updating the blockchain and reporting back to the user.

 The commands your program should support are: